Meiji Jingu Stadium: History

 As the second-oldest baseball stadium in Japan, Meiji Jingu Stadium is one of the few professional stadiums still in existence where Babe Ruth played (the only other ones are Wrigley Field in Chicago, Fenway Park in Boston, and Koshien Stadium in Hyōgo Prefecture, Japan).
 In 1934, Ruth joined several other famous baseball players from the U.S., such as Lou Gehrig and Jimmie Foxx, in a 22-game tour of Japan.
 Matsutarō Shōriki, popularly known as the father of Japanese professional baseball, organized the American tour; he survived an assassination attempt for allowing foreigners to play baseball in Jingu Stadium.
 He received a 16-inch-long wound from a broadsword during the assassination attempt.

-In 1964, the Tokyo Yakult Swallows moved into Meiji Jingu Stadium, replacing Korakuen Stadium, majorly because the Yomiuri Giants and the then named Toei Flyers (now Hokkaido Nippon-Ham Fighters), also called Korakuen home, which made it quite overcrowded with teams.
+In 1964, the Tokyo Yakult Swallows moved into Meiji Jingu Stadium, replacing Korakuen Stadium, mostly because the Yomiuri Giants and the then named Toei Flyers (now Hokkaido Nippon-Ham Fighters), also called Korakuen home, which made it quite overcrowded with teams.
 They have stayed there since.

 The stadium was also used for an exhibition of baseball when Tokyo hosted the 1964 Summer Olympics.
 The United States team of college baseball players, including eight future major league players, defeated a Japanese amateur all-star team, 6–2.

 In 2019, the Meiji Jingu Gaien, the Japan Sports Council, Mitsui Fudosan and Itochu Corp. groups agreed to redevelop both Meiji Jingu Stadium and the Chichibunomiya Rugby Stadium.
 Under the plans, Meiji Jingu Stadium will be demolished and rebuilt on the site of the rugby ground.
 The replacement rugby stadium will be built on the current site of the Meiji Jingu Stadium Number 2 field.
 Officials have announced that the new stadium will have a roof over the field and stands.